microsoft/PartsUnlimited/docs/HOL_User_Telemetry_APM_With_App_Insights/README.md

 **Tasks Overview**

-1. Set up Application Insights for PartsUnlimited
+**1. Set up Application Insights for PartsUnlimited** This will walk you through creating an Application Insights instance in Azure and connecting it to the PartsUnlimited solution.

-2. View real-time results for user telemetry in the Azure portal
+**2. View real-time results for user telemetry in the Azure portal** In this step you will be shown where to find all of the information collected by Application Insights.

-3. Using Application Performance Monitoring to resolve performance issues
+**3. Using Application Performance Monitoring to resolve performance issues** In this step you will investigate and resolve a performance issue with the help of Application Insights.

 ###Task 1: Set up Application Insights for PartsUnlimited
 **Step 1.** In an Internet browser, navigate to <http://ms.portal.azure.com> and